 Iodine Deficiency Can Put Your Baby’s Brain At Risk

 Nearly half of all Australian women are iodine deficient.
+Figures are similar in the USA and UK.
 This can impair brain development and intellectual capacity in their children.
 Iodine deficiency is a massive problem in most parts of the world and doesn’t receive enough attention.

 This finding comes from the Westmead Institute of Medical Research in Australia.
 It is extremely concerning because iodine deficiency is the single most preventable cause of mental delays.
 Our modern food supply is very depleted in iodine.

 Most people just don’t get enough through their diet.
 The best sources are seafood, seaweed, and iodized salt.
 Only seafood that comes from the oceans contains iodine.
 Farmed seafood only contains negligible amounts.
 Iodised salt does contain iodine, but only tiny amounts, and few people make their meals that salty in order to obtain sufficient iodine.
 In the past, dairy products contained iodine because cow udders were dipped into it as a form of sanitation.

 Adequate iodine is necessary for proper brain development in babies.
 The baby’s brain will already be forming before most women realize they are pregnant.
 That’s why it’s so critically important for women considering becoming pregnant to make sure they get enough iodine.